-As I understand it, this bill is an effort to find a way to make it possible for seriously and terminally ill incarcerated patients to be released early from prison.
-Basically, this would allow them to be cared for in a more medically appropriate and compassionate setting, ideally by their family and loved ones.
+This bill is not an effort to find a way to release from prison every "sickish" person or any person who obviously poses an immediate threat to the community.
+The idea is to figure out a way to look at each individual Adult in Custody and identify those who are seriously sick and/or dying and who are not a public safety risk and get them out of prison and back in the community.
+This would allow them to be cared for in a more medically appropriate and compassionate setting, ideally by their family and loved ones.
 Presently early or compassionate release of Oregon prisoners occurs relatively infrequently even though Oregon has a rapidly aging prison population and a high percentage of incarcerated people with serious progressive and terminal illnesses.

-I think it is inspiring that the criminal justice system, the prisoner advocacy community, the medical community in Oregon and the Oregon Legislature have come together to address the ethical and human dignity concerns of our state's seriously and terminally ill incarcerated men and women.
+I think it is inspiring that the criminal justice system, the prisoner advocacy community, the medical community in Oregon and the Oregon Legislature have been looking over the last several years for a way to address the ethical and human dignity concerns of our state's seriously and terminally ill incarcerated men and women.
+SB 1560 is a beginning.
+Please move this process forward.